TiVo SDK and the Legendary PR Campaign that Begat the Long Tail

 Robbie is the first person quoted in the article, who inspired the Long Tail when he realized through his broadband entertainment network business that the sale of digital performances of catalog songs was a more lucrative opportunity then that of the top 40.

-Before the Long Tail appeared, Robbie was asking record label executives what percentage of albums in Ecast's 150,000 song catalog the thought got played monthly.
+Before the Long Tail appeared, Robbie asked record label executives what percentage of albums in Ecast’s 150,000-song catalog they thought got played monthly.
 Most answered 20%.
-The correct answer is 98.7% (corrected 5/3/05.
-Thanks Chris).
+The correct answer is 98.7%.

 Chris Marlowe of the Hollywood Reporter included some of these figures in a story she wrote in Dec.
 2003.
 I supported Marlowe on her story and spent months working on setting up the meeting between Anderson and Vann Adibe.
-It was Anderson, obviously, who put the stats in context and coined the phrase.
+It was Anderson who put the stats in context and coined the phrase.

 But back to the TiVo press release…I think the big opportunity in the DVR business is search capabilities.
-Sure, expanded media applications like music and video services, and even video games might be nice, but the company that controls search functions, will ultimately have the strongest hand, and right now the search parameters on TiVo are dismal at best.
-You can't search recent DVD releases (which could drive pay-per-view sales, and TiVo could take a cut), you can't search only the channels you receive, you have to manually extend the record stop time of sporting events (in case they go into overtime), and if you choose a program at a time when you've got TiVo set to record something else, you have to manually find an alternate time to record one of your choices.
+Sure, expanded media applications like music and video services, and even video games, might be friendly, but the company that controls search functions will ultimately have the most substantial hand, and right now, the search parameters on TiVo are dismal at best.
+You can’t search recent DVD releases (which could drive pay-per-view sales, and TiVo could take a cut), you can’t search only the channels you receive, you have to manually extend the record stop time of sporting events (in case they go into overtime), and if you choose a program at a time when you’ve got TiVo set to record something else, you have to manually find an alternate time to record one of your choices.